eisgroup/ui-render/docs/overview.md

 The difference:

-* a Module is a collection of self-containing functions for performing a specific task (ex. a Router `src/web/modules/router` module for handling all navigation logic)
+* a Module is a collection of self-containing functions for performing a specific task (ex. [router](../repos/core/src/modules/router) module for handling all navigation logic)
 * a Container composes related tasks (modules) together to deliver a re-usable feature-set (ex.
-NavLinks `src/containers/NavLinks.js` renders a list of links using Router module and AlertCounter component, which can be used as Header and/or Sidebar links).
+[NavLinks](../repos/core/src/containers/NavLinks.js) renders a list of links using Router module and AlertCounter component, which can be used as Header and/or Sidebar links).

 This very subtle but important distinction allows us to easily extend and keep adding new feature-sets into the app without the fear of breaking existing features, thus reducing the need for regression testing.